-- 2. Employees are expected to inform their supervisor promptly of planned and emergency absences.
-Leave time should be discussed and planned with supervisors in advance.
-Unplanned leave time, such as illness, should be reported to supervisors promptly. - 3.
+- 2. Employees are expected to notify supervisors of absences.
+Job abandonment shall be just cause for dismissal after the employee has missed three work shifts without notifying the appropriate administrative officer of the reason for the absence. - 3.
 Employees should know the standards of work performance for their jobs.
 It is the employee's responsibility to be familiar with the work standards associated with his or her job performance.
 Standards for work performance may be obtained from the supervisor. - 4.
 Employees are expected to provide friendly and courteous service.
-As representatives of the Texas Woman's University and the State of Texas, employees are expected to provide friendly and courteous service to faculty, students, staff and the general public. - 5.
-University time, funds, property, and supplies are for University business only.
+As representatives of the Texas Woman's University and the State of Texas, employees are expected to provide friendly and courteous service to faculty, students, staff and the general public. - University time, funds, property, and supplies are for University business only.
 University property may not be removed from the campus without prior approval of the immediate supervisor and the inventory manager. - 6.
 Employees are expected to know and follow all work rules for safety. - 7.
 All business should be conducted through proper channels.
 Questions, comments, ideas, etc. should first be directed through the normal chain of communication.
 If a satisfactory response cannot be obtained, an administrative officer of the University may be contacted. - 8.
 The University's telephones are for official business only.
 Long distance phone calls, including the Tex-an lines, are restricted to official University business.
 Personal long-distance phone calls at the expense of the University are not permitted under any circumstances.